wildmountainfarms/solarthing/other/docs/couchdb.md

 }
 ```

+# Enabling CORS
+If you are using the web application, you should enable Cross Origin Reference Sharing.

 ## What a request looks like
 Although you will usually be using an API or have a graphical config to choose
 different settings, a request will almost always look like this: